PX4/PX4-user_guide/en/advanced_config/ethernet_setup.md

 ### Example for MAVSDK-Python:

-To give an idea about how this can be done, we make a change in on of the MAVSDK-Python examples in its own Github repo.
-You can extened to your own application accordingly.
-You can change [this line](https://github.com/mavlink/MAVSDK-Python/blob/3c2ad41273a42597499d5c4ec4ad90c6a494e691/examples/telemetry.py#L10) to the one below in your local script:
+To give an idea about how this can be done, we make a change in a MAVSDK-Python example in its Github repo.
+You can extend this to your own application accordingly.
+Change [this line](https://github.com/mavlink/MAVSDK-Python/blob/3c2ad41273a42597499d5c4ec4ad90c6a494e691/examples/telemetry.py#L10) to the one below in your local script:
 ```
     await drone.connect(system_address="udp://:14550")
 ```